omiossec/DSC-Azure-machine-config-demo/README.md

 New-GuestConfigurationPolicy -policyId $guid.Guid -ContentUri $strPackageURI -DisplayName "demoDevTo" -Description "Demo Policy for Dev.to" -path "./deploy/policy/" -platform "windows" -policyVersion "1.0.0" -Mode "ApplyAndAutoCorrect"
 ```

-You need to have a Guid for the policy name, it takke a the blob URI, a display Name and a description, the path to the folder to store the policy, the plateform, the version of the configuration and the mode (Audit or autocorrect).
+You need to have a Guid for the policy name, it takke a the blob URI, a display Name and a description, the path to the folder to store the policy, the plateform, the version of the configuration and the mode (ApplyAndMonitor, ApplyAndAutoCorrect, or Audit).

 You don't have to provide the SHA256 hash, the command will do it for you.